-0 A construction permit should be formally issued within five days in the so-called unified procedure, which is conducted electronically.
-To obtain a construction permit for a wind power plant, the approval of the Agency for Flight Control, confirming that the wind power plant does not endanger flight safety, is also required.
-Water Approval 0 If the energy plant uses water from rivers, lakes or underground rivers or releases water or other material into them, a building use permit will be issued only after the water approval has been granted.
-Building Use Permit Ο The building use permit ( ynompeбна дозвола ) certifies that the plant, as constructed, is in full conformity with the construction permit and other technical requirements (issued by the same authority that issued the construction permit, within five days of receiving the Technical Inspection Commission's Report).
-Add: Right (Concession) to Exploit Natural Resources 0 A concession can be granted for the purpose of enabling a concessionaire to use natural resources or public goods, or to conduct any activity of general interest.
-It may also be granted in the field of energy.
-0 Serbian legislation foresees a tender procedure for granting the right (concession) to exploit natural resources.
-0 The procedure may be initiated by: (i) the Government; (ii) an autonomous province or a municipality, if the subject of the concession is located within the territory of the autonomous province or municipality; (iii) a public company, if so allowed under a special law; or (iv) an unsolicited proposal of an interested private entity.
+O If the energy plant uses water from rivers, lakes or underground rivers or releases water or other material into them, a building use permit will be issued only after the water approval has been granted.

+Building Use Permit

+The building use permit (употребна дозвола) certifies that the plant, as constructed, is in full conformity with the construction permit and other technical requirements (issued by the same authority that issued the construction permit, within five days of receiving the Technical Inspection Commission's Report).

+Add: Right (Concession) to Exploit Natural Resources

+- O A concession can be granted for the purpose of enabling a concessionaire to use natural resources or public goods, or to conduct any activity of general interest.
+It may also be granted in the field of energy. - O Serbian legislation foresees a tender procedure for granting the right (concession) to exploit natural resources. - O The procedure may be initiated by: (i) the Government; (ii) an autonomous province or a municipality, if the subject of the concession is located within the territory of the autonomous province or municipality; (iii) a public company, if so allowed under a special law; or (iv) an unsolicited proposal of an interested private entity.

-Add: Energy Licence for Power Generation Above 1 MW An Energy Licence is necessary for the performance of energy activities, including energy generation.
+Add: Energy Licence for Power Generation

+Above 1 MW

+An Energy Licence is necessary for the performance of energy activities, including energy generation.
 It can only be issued to a Serbian legal entity or entrepreneur.
 Exceptionally, a licence for the energy activity of wholesale trade of electricity can be issued to a foreign legal entity active in the EU energy market.
 The authority in charge of issuing Energy Licences is the Serbian Energy Agency.
 An Energy Licence is issued within 30 days of the date on which the complete application was submitted.